 Subsection (h): DJJ P&P L-101 Procedure (b)(f) ensures that whenever a resident is separated from others as a last resort, the reason is documented in JOMIS chrono, note-type "PREA."
-The facility reported in the PAQ in the past 12 months they have had no residents at risk of sexual victimization placed in isolation.
+The facility reported in the PAQ in the past 12 months no resident at risk of sexual victimization was placed in isolation.
+The Auditor confirmed during interviews with staff that the facility does not use isolation.

-Subsection (i): DJJ P&P L-101 Procedure (b)(f) requires a review at least every 15 days by the unit supervisor to determine the need for continued separation need for separation from the general population.
+Subsection (i): DJJ P&P L-101 Procedure (b)(f) requires a review at least every 15 days by the unit supervisor to determine the need for continued separation from the general population.
 This review is documented in the JOMIS chrono, note-type "PREA."
+The Auditor confirmed during interviews with staff that the facility does not use isolation.

-During the on-site audit, the Auditor reviewed nine completed resident screening forms to verify that the facility uses information from the L-101.A Risk Screening form to inform housing, bed, education, and program assignments.
-At the time of the audit, there were no residents being housed who identified themselves as LBGTQQI at MSYF.
+During the on-site audit, the Auditor reviewed eight random completed resident screening forms to verify that the facility uses information from the L-101.A Risk Screening form to inform housing, bed, education, and program assignments.
+At the time of the audit, there were no residents being housed at FYF who identified themselves as LBGTQQI.